Yaroklass/DeepSeek-Telegram-Bot-Turbowarp-extension-/README.md

 1. Upload all files to GitHub (or any static hosting).
 2. Copy the **raw URL** of `extension.js`.
+3. Open server.py
-3. Open TurboWarp → Extensions → **Custom Extension**.
+4. Open TurboWarp → Extensions → **Custom Extension**.
-4. Paste the URL.
+5. Paste the URL.
-5. Use the blocks in your project.
+6. Use the blocks in your project.

 ## Setup in Your Project